 - Physical database design

-In this chapter, you will learn and understand the basic concepts of Logical Methodology, i.e., the second stage of database development life cycle.
+In this chapter, you will learn and understand the basic concepts of Logical Methodology, i.e., the second stage of the database development life cycle.

 Details on Logical Methodology